Abhi03Chauhan/PromotionEngine/README.md

 Project Promotion Engine:

-Promotion Engine having 3 package :-
+Promotion Engine having 3 packages :-

 1. com.promotionengine.calculation
  This package contains CalcucateCost.java which having logic of doing promotion calculation on the basis of SKU's quantity.